Every one of them chic, smart and timeless...

 Paler shades of grey are chic and sophisticated while steely, charcoals and graphites make for a moodier, more dramatic space.

-You could go for wall-to-wall grey, or mix different shades together, leaving walls white to create a restful scheme.
-For something a little bolder, contrast grey cabinetry with a completely different colour, mix in some patterned tiles – or other materials, such as rich timber or luxurious marble.
+You could go for wall-to-wall grey, or mix different shades together, painting walls with a shade at the paler end of the spectrum to create a restful scheme.
+For something a little bolder, contrast grey cabinetry with a completely different colour, or mix in some patterned tiles – or other materials, such as rich timber or luxurious marble.

-Base cabinets in darker shades than wall cupboards help ground the design and prevent it looking top heavy.
+Base cabinets in darker shades than wall cupboards help ground the design and prevent it looking top heavy, while dark grey walls against white cabinetry and shelving creates an eye-catching contrast that looks fresh and modern, as you will see in the examples ahead.

 The arched alcove was crumbling, so the owner seized the opportunity to add pattern and colour with tiles.
 The bespoke cement tiles are based on Moroccan mosaics she had seen on her travels.